-2.3.1 Current major drivers of mainstreaming in countries surveyed by IIED and partners a.
-Increasing stakeholder awareness & demands opportunistic lobbying and advocacy, mainly by civil society organisations, NGOs and the general public, and by civil society organisations playing an oppositional role (e.g. seeking to hold authorities to account)18.
+In many countries, pressure is brought to bear on politicians, governments and decision-makers to address environmental concerns as a result of organised and opportunistic lobbying and advocacy, mainly by civil society organisations, NGOs and the general public, and by civil society organisations playing an oppositional role (e.g. seeking to hold authorities to account)[18].
 Such interactions can pave the way for more in-depth discussions.
 In many countries the voice of civil society is growing.
 For example, in Uganda there is: